top of page

 MAGGIO (FR) (2005) b g - Trempolino (FR) - La Musardiere (FR) (Cadoudal (FR)) - Won 3 hurdles and 4 chases between 2008 & 2018.
 Took three years and twenty one races before notching up his first victory in a chase at Musselburgh in December 2011.
 Won four times at Kelso during his career of which the highlight was a surprise victory at odds of 50-1 in the in the handicap chase that proceeded the 2016 National.
 Two years later in the National itself he was tailed off after one circuit and pulled up.
 He was already thrirteen so only raced one more time at Perth in June and was retired.

 MILANSBAR (IRE) (2007) b g - Milan - Ardenbar (Ardros) - Won 4 hurdles and 2 chases between 2011 & 2020.
-Gained his first success at Folkestones final meeting in Deceber 2012 which was the first in hat-trick with two victories following at Uttoxeter although the first and second victory were almost two years apart.
+Gained his first success at Folkestones final meeting in December 2012 which was the first in hat-trick with two victories following at Uttoxeter although the first and second victory were almost two years apart.
 Ran in three Nationals during 2016 finishing second in the Midlands, ninth in the Scottish and pulled up in the Welsh.
-He won the Classic Chase at Warwick in 2018 and finished second in another Midands National so was considered to have a live each way chance for Bryony Frost in the 2018 National.
+He won the Classic Chase at Warwick in 2018 and finished second in another Midlands National so was considered to have a live each way chance for Bryony Frost in the 2018 National.
 He eventualy finished fifth but finished slightly lame.
 He failed to get into the next two Nationals and last ran at Catterick in January 2020.

 PENDRA (IRE) (2008) ch g - Old Vic - Mariah Rollins (IRE) (Over the River (FR)) - Won NHF, 2 hurdles and 3 chases between 2012 & 2018.
-Very lightly raced indivdual who only managed to run nineteen times but two of those were Nationals and it would hav ebeen three but he narrowly missed the cut in 2017.
+Very lightly raced indivdual who only managed to run nineteen times but two of those were Nationals and it would have been three but he narrowly missed the cut in 2017.
 He won his bumper and his first starts over hurdles at Plumpton in the autumn of 2012.
 Rather ambitiously he was sent off favourite for the Coral Cup at the Festival but he was unplaced.
-He went chasing after that and won his first starts and finished third in the 2014 Novices Handicap Chase at the Festival but the Irish National was too much on his next start , He only managed two starts the following year but one of those was at the Festival where he finished fifth in the Ultima.
+He went chasing after that and won his first starts and finished third in the 2014 Novices Handicap Chase at the Festival but the Irish National was too much on his next start.
+He only managed two starts the following year but one of those was at the Festival where he finished fifth in the Ultima.
 He won at Ascot in October 2015 and finished a never dangerous thirteenth in the National.
-He was off the course for nearly a hear after that so it was pretty impressive to only go down three quarters of a length in the Kim Muir (Festival visit number four) having lead at the last but he drifted under pressure.
+He was off the course for nearly a hear after that so it was pretty impressive to only go down three quarters of a length in the Kim Muir (Festival visit number four) having led at the last but he drifted under pressure.
 Missing the National he was not seen out for another year but reappeared again at the Festival (visit number five but this time he finished down the field in the Kim Muir).
 He ran in his second National where he pulled up in the closing stages.
 He raced just one more time after that over the Mildmay course in October 2018.
 He may have not run much but he managed to get fit for the big events.
 An interesting career.

 PERFECT CANDIDATE (IRE) (2007) b g - Winged Love (IRE) - Dansana (IRE) - Insan (USA)) - Won hurdle and 8 chases between 2012 & 2021.
-Three of his wins over fences came at Chetlenham and he ran in two Festivals both times finishing unplaced behind Cause of Causes.
+Three of his wins over fences came at Cheltenham and he ran in two Festivals both times finishing unplaced behind Cause of Causes.
 At Aintree he nearly got round in 2017 and came down at the very first fence a year later.
 He didn't return to Aintree but won the same veterans chase at Haydock in 2019 and 2020.
 He last ran in the Haydock Park Grand National Trial pulling up in February 2021.
 He was fourteen so he had earnt his retirement.

 RAZ DE MAREE (FR) (2005) ch g - Shaanmer (IRE) - Diyala III (FR) (Quart de Vin (FR)) - Won 2 hurdles and 5 chases between 2010 & 2019.
 Very useful long distance chaser.
 Won the Munster National in 2012, the Cork Grand National a month later before his first National in whch he finished eighth at long odds.
-The following season he finished second in the Midlands National but he narrowly missed the cut for the National and was a reserve.
+The following season he finished second in the Midlands National but he narrowly missed the cut for the National ending up as an unused reserve.
 He ran in the Scottisn National instead but was pulled up.
 He finished thirteenth in 2016 Irish Grand National and second in the Welsh National.
 He won a second Cork National in 2016.
 He was unlucky in his second National in 2017 as he was hampered by a faller at first Bechers and was unseated.
 The following year came his greatest moment when he won the Welsh National before his final National where he finished eighth.
-He ran in a total of seventeen Natiomals.
+He ran in a total of seventeen "Nationals".
 He last raced at Fairyhouse in December 2019.
 A wonderful servant to connections.

 ROAD TO RICHES (IRE) (2007) b g Gamut (IRE) - Bellora (IRE) (Over the River (FR)) - Won NHF, hurdle & 7 chases.
 Had a very inauspicious start to his career falling at the first fence in his first point to point.
 Won his second and then won his bumper and his first two hurdles.
 Didn't stand out in his novice chase campaign but won the Galway Plate by a comfortable eleven lengths in July 2014.
 He was quickly becoming one of Irelands leading chasers adding the Down Royal Champion Chase and the Lexus Chase.
 He chased Coneygee for most of the Gold Cup in 2015 eventually finishing third.
 He ran in the Ryanair Chase the following year finishing third behind runaway winner Vautour.
 He continued to be campaigned in the highest of class in Ireland but didn't win again.
 He finished sixth in the 2018 Grand National.
 He was sold to David Maxwell and won a hunter chase at Carlisle in March 2019 and finished third in the Aintree Foxhunters.
 He last raced under rules at Stratford in May 2019 but finished unplaced in one point to point the following year.

 SEEYOUATMIDNIGHT (2008) b g - MIdnight Legend - Morsky Baloo (Morpeth) - Won 3 hurdles and 6 chases between 2013 & 2021.
-Came from the pointing field where he won once and he won his first three hurdles before finishing third in the Sefton Novices Hurdle.
+Came from the pointing field where he won once and he then won his first three hurdles before finishing third in the Sefton Novices Hurdle at the National meeting.
 He then won his first three chases before being outclassed in the RSA at the Festival.
 He finished third in the Scottish National which was not bad for a novice having just his sixth race over fences.
 He was lightly raced the following year and had wind surgery.
-Bought by Patrica Thompson on the eve of the 2018 Nationa he ran in the Party Politics colours but could not emulate that great horses achievements.
+Bought by Patricia Thompson on the eve of the 2018 National he ran in the Party Politics colours but could not emulate that great horses achievements.
 He got round but amongst the backmarkers.
 He finished lame and was off the course for two years.
 That was his only start for the Thompsons and he changed hands by the time he was next seen out in 2020.
 He did win two more chases including his final start, the Veterans Chase Final at Sandown in January 2021.
 A deserved retirment beckoned.

 SHANTOU FLYER (IRE) (2010) b g - Shantou (USA) - Carrigmorna Flyer (IRE) (Bob Back (USA)) - Won hurdle and 11 chases between 2014 & 2024.
 Enjoyed a long career and was still racing at the age of fifteen.
-Very tough and durable animal who hit a purple patch in the summer and autumn of 2015 when he won four chases including Grade 2 event at Punchestown.
+Very tough and durable animal who hit a purple patch in the summer and autumn of 2015 when he won four chases including a Grade Two event at Punchestown.
 He chased home Cue Card at Ascot which was his prep race for the 2017 National where he was pulled up in the closing stages.
 A year later he pulled up after second Valentines having had breathing issues.
 Wind surgery followed and then he raced in the amateur field where over the next six years he won eight points.
 There was one blip though in 2021 when at odds of 1-6 in a three runner hunter chase at Wincanton he unseated after the last when leading.
 He last saw a racecourse in May 2024 at Stratford.

 TENOR NIVERNAIS (FR) (2007) b g - Shaanmer (IRE) - Hosanna II (FR) (Marasali) - Won 4 hurdles amd 4 chases between 2010 & 2019.
 Won both his juvenile hurdles at Vichy in France before moving to Venetia Williams where he stayed for the rest of his career.
-He was a reliable sort who rarely ran a bad race but who didn't get his head in front that ofte.
+He was a reliable sort who rarely ran a bad race but who didn't get his head in front that often.
 He did win twice though at Ascot.
 He showed little in his two Nationals, finishing amongst the backmarkers in 2017 and pulling up having blundered badly four out in 2018.
 He only ran three more times after that second National and was retired after pulling up in the Veterans Chase Final at Sandown in January 2019.

 THE DUTCHMAN (IRE) (2010) b g - Kings Theatre (IRE) - Shivermetimber (IRE) (Arctic Lord (IRE)) - Won a hurdle and 2 chases between 2016 & 2021.
 His first visit to Aintree was not a happy experience - he pulled up and broke a blood vessal when the outsider in the Mersey Novices Hurdle in 2016.
-He won his first novice chase at Wetherby but did not again until he ran an absolute blinder to win the Peter Marsh Chase at Haydock by thrirteen lengths in January 2018 which looked to me like National wining form.
-Despite him flopping on his next start at Haydock he was my selection for the 2018 National and he was stil in with a shout when he unseated at Foinavon second time.
+He won his first novice chase at Wetherby but did not win again until he ran an absolute blinder to win the Peter Marsh Chase at Haydock by thirteen lengths in January 2018 which looked to me like National winning form.
+Despite him flopping on his next start at Haydock he was my selection for the 2018 National and he was still in with a shout when he unseated at Foinavon second time.
 He was lighltly raced thereafter, had wind surgery and was last seen pulling up in the 2021 Scottish National.

 THE LAST SAMURI (IRE) (2008) ch g - Flemensfirth (USA) - Howaboutthis (IRE) (Oscar (IRE)) - Won 3 hurdles and 5 chases between 2013 & 2019.
 Won an Irish point before moving to the UK.
 He won three novice hurdles on the bounce in 2013-14 before finishing unplaced in the Sefton Novices Hurdle.
 He won three novice chases the following season before changing stables.
 Now with Kim Bailey he won a handicap at Kempton's Christmas meeting and the Grimsthorpe Chase at Doncaster and started joint favourite for the 2016 National.
 He ran an absolute blinder.
 Prominent throughout he led at the fence after second Valentines and was still leading at the last.
 He was looking all over the winner until Rule The World swept passed him in the final one hundred and fifty yards and he had to settle for second place.
 He finished third in the Becher Chase later that year and was second in the Grimthorpe Chase.
 He never really got into the 2017 National finishing sixteenth.
 He finished second in the 2017 Becher but didn't seem to enjoy himself in his final National run, sweating up and being hampered at first Bechers before he pulled up before five out.
 He only raced three more times and was last seen pulling up in a veterans chase at Newbury in March 2019.

-THUNDER AND ROSES (IRE) (2008) bb g - Presenting - Glen Empress (IRE) (Lancastrian (IRE) - WOn NHF, 2 hurdles and 2 chases between 2012 & 2019.
+THUNDER AND ROSES (IRE) (2008) bb g - Presenting - Glen Empress (IRE) (Lancastrian (IRE) - Won NHF, 2 hurdles and 2 chases between 2012 & 2019.
 Won the Irish Grand National as a novice in 2015 on only his seventh start over fences having won at Fairyhouse earlier in the year.
 These were his only two victories over fences - he never won again.
 He managed a couple of second places but he never hit the heights again.
 He ran over the National fences three times but never completed the course.
 Unlucky in the 2017 National as he was hampered by a loose horse when he unseated at first Valentines.
 He pulled up the other two times.
 He last saw a racecourse at Gowran in March 2019.

 TOTAL RECALL (IRE) (2009) b g Westerner - August Weekend (IRE) (Dr Massini (IRE)) - Won 3 hurdles & 4 chases between 2014 & 2020.
 Won a maiden point at his fourth attempt in 2014.
 Only won once as a novice chaser but was transformed when sent to Willie Mullins winning the Munster National at Limerick in October 2017, the Ladbrokes (new name for the Hennessy) Gold Cup at Newbury (becoming only the third Irish horse to win and the first since 1981) and a handicap at Leopardstown.
 He had sound each way prospects for the Gold Cup but fell four out when making his challenge.
 He started favourite for the National on his next start but that was a disaster.
 He made mistakes, blundered badly at both the first ditch and Valentines and was tailed off when he blundered late on and was pulled up.
 The following season he chased home future dual Gold Cup winner Al Boum Photo at Tramore in January 2019.
 He was pulled up in the 2019 Irish National and finished eighth in the Grand Steeplechase de Paris.
 He won the Thyestes Chase at Gowran in January 2020 but that proved to be his final start.